vishwjeet-ujgare/Javascript-Learning/README.md

    - Click "Load unpacked" and select the folder containing the downloaded extension.

 4. **Enjoy:**
-   - Once installed, you can enjoy [Your Extension Name] on your desktop browser.
+   - Once installed, you can enjoy Save Url on your desktop browser.

 **Please Note:**
 This extension may not be fully compatible with mobile browsers.
 For the best experience, we recommend using a desktop or laptop.

-For any issues or questions, feel free to [contact us](mailto:your_email@example.com).
+For any issues or questions, feel free to [contact us](vrvishwujgare@gmail.com).